Why is the Department of Justice’s Statement on Integration Important?

 Last week, I received an email that said on Oct.
 31, 2016, the Department of Justice issued the “Statement of the Department of Justice on Application of the Integration Mandate of Title II of the Americans with Disabilities Act and Olmstead v.
 L.C. to State and Local Governments’ Employment Service Systems for Individuals with Disabilities.”

 So, I talked with some knowledgeable colleagues what this statement meant.

 The big news is this: The Department of Justice have just laid down the dos and don’ts and answered every question for reluctant states, rather like tired parents in a two-hour-long “But-I-don’t-want-to-go-to-bed routine.”
 Any states not in compliance with the mandates of integrated settings now may be in a position to get “the hammer dropped” on them.
 The Department of Justice has demonstrated its willingness to do this in a few states, such as Rhode Island and Oregon, and the department gave everyone time to digest those consequences.
-[For this background, read the Guide for Provider Transformation to an Employment First Service Model.]

 The department waited for the new laws (the Home and Community Based Services “settings rule” and the Workforce Innovation and Opportunity Act) to take effect and for those final regulations to get published, so that there would be no more confusion from the federal government as to what the government wanted and was going to pay for and not pay for, expect and not expect, require and not require.

 So, if you are a person with a disability, and your counselor from the Division of Vocational Rehabilitation Services closes your case, saying that you are “unemployable,” please read below.